fullmoonissue/tas-bust-a-groove/README.md

     2100 - 3500 - 4900 - 7000 - 7700 - 7700 - 8757

-*Randomizer*
+**Randomizer**

-When you make a sequence of 8 combos (which finish by a Freeze), new combos are available (_confirmation requested_).
+When you make a sequence of 8 combos (which finish by a Freeze), new combos are available (_to confirm_).

-At the beginning, you have 3 or 4 combos available (_confirmation requested_), after a Freeze, you have 59 combos available, after a second Freeze (_confirmation requested_), all the 64 combos are available.
+At the beginning, you have 3 or 4 sequences of combos available (_to confirm_), after a Freeze, you have 59 combos available, after a second Freeze (_to confirm_), all the 64 combos are available.

-Thus, if you want to always win, make the combo n° 3 then combo n° 59 and finally only combo n° 64 (and dodge attacks).
+Thus, if you want to always win, make the combo n° 3 then combo n° 59 and finally only combo n° 64 (dodge attacks and always execute the secret solo).

 It would be no fun to watch a TAS where always the same combos are executed.
-So to make the match much harder, a script allows to make a randomized sequences of combos and solos (call `make randomizer`).
+So, to make the match much harder, a script allows to make a randomized sequences of combos and solos (call `make randomizer`).

-With this way to play, you have to think about how to win (attacks will be very helpful).
+In this way to play, you have to think about how to win (well timed attacks will be very helpful).

 Here are the sequences of combos and solos which were appeared when making this TAS :